kmonad/kmonad/doc/installation.md

 ## Binaries

-FIXME: Only for version 0.3.0 and lower.
-This will be fixed in the future.

-You can download standard 64-bit linux binaries from the [releases page](https://github.com/david-janssen/kmonad/releases).
+You can download binaries for Windows and Linux (64bit) from the [releases page](https://github.com/david-janssen/kmonad/releases).
 Many thanks to [these lovely people](https://github.com/nh2/static-haskell-nix) for making this possible.

 ## Packages